larshesel/mews/README.md

 This project has just started, not much here yet.

-The short term goal is to have fun and learn some Erlang (and as a bonus learning a bit about HTTP.)
+The short term goal is to have fun and learn some Erlang (and as a bonus learn a bit about HTTP.)

 Have fun,